instayu/html-5-calander/Open-Roundtable.md

 * Demos
   * (Got something to show off?
 Add an item here + your name.)
 * Discussion / Q&A
-  * After the introduction of [Pure Buttons](http://purecss.io/buttons/), what is the best architecture for [CSSButton](http://yuilibrary.com/yui/docs/button/#usecssbutton) going forward? - Derek
-  * A discussion about triggering regressions in performance testing. - Derek
-  * Resolving the linting issues in YUI - Derek
-  * Reid demo of new CI dashboard

   * (Got something on your mind?
 Add an item here + your name.)
 * Review
   * [Up For Grabs](https://github.com/yui/yui3/issues?direction=desc&labels=up+for+grabs&page=1&sort=created&state=open)